 One way to explore the Arts District is to visit on First Fridays (held the first Friday of every month).
-The area is closed to vehicular traffic for an evening street festival with live music, street performers, art and craft booths and food vendors.
+Closed to vehicular traffic those evenings, the monthly street festival with live music, street performers, art and craft booths and food vendors makes the area one of the fun places to go in Vegas.
 Parking ($3) is available at Symphony Park (intersection of W. Park Avenue and Promenade Place, next to the Smith Center for the Performing Arts), where a free shuttle departs for two stops near shops and galleries that stay open late.
 Recently, the First Fridays event expanded to include the Fremont East District.
 A free shuttle runs between the two districts and can be boarded in front of the Downtown Container Park.

 If you do the Arts District on your own, check out these worthwhile destinations.
 A hot pink storefront announces Retro Vegas (1131 S. Main St.), an intriguing antiques emporium filled with kitschy furniture (think amoeba-shaped coffee tables and retro dinette sets), artwork and all sorts of vintage odds and ends.
 You'll find a similar inventory and slightly cheaper prices down the street at Vintage Vegas Antiques (1227 S. Main St.).
 The Funk House (1228 S. Casino Center Blvd.) is covered in murals and loaded with 1950s and '60s antiques, art glass, old advertising signs and folk art.